muhiqsimui/muhiqsimui/README.md

 ## I'm a Programmer,Developer,Designer and Freelancer!

+## this is my code playground area just for fun

 - 🎓 I’m currently learn everything :)
 - 👯 I’m looking to collaborate with other developer
 - 🥅 2021 Goals: I'm thinking now XD